 In October, this town stages the region’s most colourful festival – the Kullu Dussehra.
 From Kullu, we travelled to Tosh via Manikaran.
 A day before, we packed drinking water, light snacks, a first-aid kit and essential trekking gear.

-6 AM: Gather at Goswami Nature Park and start following the Kullu Ramsheela Marg road to Mohal.
-Keep walking until you reach Mohal, which is around 2 hours from Kullu.
-You will be in Mohal by 8, which is a great time to get breakfast.
-Most restaurants in this area open by 10 AM, however, Raajani rafting camp does serve breakfast at 8, so does Kullu Manali Vaishnav Dhaba.
-The freshly prepared Paneer Parathas and mix Pakodas at Vaishnav Dhaba are out of this world.
-(Also, very economical)
+At 6 AM, we gathered at Goswami nature park and started following Kullu Ramsheela Marg road to Mohal.
+It takes over two hours to reach Mohal from Kullu.
+If you don’t take many breaks, you should be in Mohal by 8-8.30 AM, which is a great time to get breakfast.
+Most restaurants in this area open at 10 AM, but, Raajani rafting camp does serve breakfast at 8, so does Kullu Manali Vaishnav Dhaba.
+The soft, freshly prepared paneer parathas and mix pakoras at Vaishnav Dhaba are a must-try!

 Following breakfast, we got walking on the Manikaran road.
 We continued walking for two hours until we arrived at the Parvati Valley Riverside Cafe at 10.30 AM.
 We stayed here till lunchtime, assimilating the natural energy arising from the picturesque beauty of the valley.
 We grabbed an early lunch (a light meal) before paving our way to the mysterious hot springs.
 Manikaran is about 14kms (a three-hour walk) from the Parvati Valley cafe.
 En route, there are many lodges and resorts where you can spend the night.